uisautomation/mws-panel/doc/vmlifecycle.rst

 create the private keys for the MWS Server.
 It generates 4 different host keys:
 RSA, DSA, ECDSA, and ED25519.
 A copy of the key is stored in the web panel and another copy is install in the VM.
-SSHFP records are generated from those keys (except with ED25519 because ipreg still does not support SSHFP ED25519 records) and sent to the ipreg API.
+SSHFP records are generated from those keys and sent to the ipreg API.

 When the VM has finished installing the OS, the installation script will poke a